Erasmus+: School of Economics and Political Science - SPGI

 Recognition of exams taken abroad

-After receiving the Transcript of Records, Mobility Unit Desk at the Department will contact you to recognise examinations.
+After receiving the Transcript of Records, the Mobility Unit Desk at the Department will contact you to recognise examinations.